© Zak Keith, 2009

 If you answered “Alexander Graham Bell,” then you, along with millions of people around the world have been misinformed.

 In 2001, the US Congress finally succumbed to the nagging truth and “changed its mind” on the issue, according credit to the real inventor and declaring that the original telephone was in fact invented by Antonio Meucci, a penniless Italian who did not speak a word of English and could not afford to patent his discovery.

-Alexander Graham Bell?
-He was just a successful patent applicant and some would say, thief.
+As to Alexander Graham Bell?
+Well, he was just a successful patent applicant and, some would say, thief.

-The real inventor of the telephone, Meucci, born April 13, 1808, had been working in Cuba in the 1830s, developing methods for treating illnesses using electric shocks, when he discovered the ability of sound to travel through electrical impulses.
+The real inventor of the telephone, Meucci (1808—1989), had been working in Cuba in the 1830s, developing methods for treating illnesses using electric shocks, when he discovered the ability of sound to travel through electrical impulses.
 He later moved to Staten Island to follow up on his discovery.
-In 1860—which was 16 years before Bell claimed to have invented the telephone—Meucci demonstrated his teletrofono in New York, but could not afford the $250 required to register a patent.
+In 1860—16 years before Bell claimed to have invented the telephone—Meucci demonstrated his teletrofono in New York, but could not afford the $250 required to register a patent.